silverstripe/silverstripe-framework/docs/en/reference/grid-field.md

-# Gridfield
+# GridField

-Gridfield is SilverStripe's implementation of data grids.
+GridField is SilverStripe's implementation of data grids.
 Its main purpose is to display tabular data in a format that is easy to view and modify.
 It's a can be thought of as a HTML table with some tricks.

 It's built in a way that provides developers with an extensible way to display tabular data in a